 half-free morel, is separated from these groups by its stem/cap attachment.
 All of these mushrooms are choice

-warm nights.
-Seems to have an association with ash and poplar trees, but is also said to be found under a variety of
+and warm nights.
+Seems to have an association with ash and poplar trees, but is also said to be found under a

 |The classic yellow morel, Morchella esculentoides, usually fruits in late April and into mid May.
 Large finds are often